chuwyton/TokyoGTFS/README.md

 Precautions
 -----------
 Before using this script you're going to have to get an apikey for Open Data Challenge.
-You can do this at the [OPDT website](https://tokyochallenge.odpt.org/en/index.html#entry).
+You can do this at the [ODPT website](https://tokyochallenge.odpt.org/en/index.html#entry).

 Then put this apikey in a file called `apikey.txt` where python scripts are provided, or provide it as command line arguments for the script, like `python3 <script_name>.py -a YOUR-APIKEY`.